sao-eht/ehthops/docs/source/running.rst

 Helper scripts
 --------------

+The **ehthops/scripts** directory contains several helper scripts that can be used to run the pipeline or clean up the working area:

-- **ehthops/ehthops_pipeline.sh** is a script that runs all the stages of the pipeline, applicable to any band.
+- **ehthops_pipeline.sh** is a script that runs all the stages of the pipeline, applicable to any band.
 It is a good starting point for learning to run the pipeline.
-- **ehthops/settings.config** is a sample configuration file that shows all the keywords that can be passed to **ehthops_pipeline.sh**.
+- **settings.config** is a sample configuration file that shows all the keywords that can be passed to **ehthops_pipeline.sh**.
-- **ehthops/scripts/ehthops_slurm.job** is a SLURM configuration file that can be used to submit the pipeline to a SLURM cluster.
+- **ehthops_slurm.job** is a SLURM configuration file that can be used to submit the pipeline to a SLURM cluster.
-- **ehthops/scripts/cleanup.sh** deletes all data generated as a result of a previous run and leaves the working area in a clean state.
+- **cleanup.sh** deletes all data generated as a result of a previous run and leaves the working area in a clean state.